instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 ## Presentation
-When an `InstantBandit` component loads for a new visitor, it will select a variant from the currently active experiment based on these probabilities, and `Variant` and `Default` components expressed in its subtree will present their children (or not) based on the user's variant.
+When an `InstantBandit` component loads for a new visitor, it will select a variant from the currently active experiment based on these probabilities, and `Variant` and `Default` components expressed in its subtree will present their children (or not) based on the visitor's variant.

 For new visitors, a variant from the active experiment will be chosen based on a probability attached to the variant itself.

-For returning users, their sessions will be examined and the previously chosen variant will be presented.
+For returning visitors, their sessions will be examined and the previously chosen variant will be presented.

 ## Metrics